DefGuard/docs/using-defguard-for-end-users/cli-client.md

 ### Requirements

 * Root access on a given machine
-* Defguard proxy running and accessible from the machine the CLI will be installed on
+* Defguard Edge running and accessible from the machine the CLI will be installed on
 * `resolvconf` and `ip` commands available

 ### Installation